Skip to main content

 For men who have discontinued TRT or are actively seeking to conceive, a specialized protocol is employed to stimulate natural hormone production and support fertility.
 This typically involves a combination of agents designed to reactivate the HPG axis.

 The protocol often includes Gonadorelin, which directly stimulates the pituitary.
 Additionally, selective estrogen receptor modulators (SERMs) like Tamoxifen and Clomid are utilized.
 These medications block estrogen’s negative feedback on the hypothalamus and pituitary, thereby increasing the release of GnRH, LH, and FSH, which in turn stimulates testicular function.
-Anastrozole may be optionally included to during this phase, particularly if estrogen rebound is a concern.
+Anastrozole may be optionally included to manage estrogen levels during this phase, particularly if estrogen rebound is a concern.

 Growth Hormone Peptide Therapy